 Prettier Plugin PowerShell

 A Prettier 3 plugin that formats PowerShell source files (.ps1, .psm1, .psd1) with predictable, idiomatic output.
-The formatter is extensively tested (100 % coverage) and ready for CI/CD pipelines, editor integrations, and automated release flows.
+The formatter is extensively tested (high coverage with strict CI thresholds) and ready for CI/CD pipelines, editor integrations, and automated release flows.

 Table of contents